-There will be a 2013 end-of-year random drawing from angler's participating in any of the Volunteer Angler Surveys.
+There will be a 2014 end-of-year random drawing from angler's participating in any of the Volunteer Angler Surveys.
 We encourage anglers to continue to report snakehead catches through the Inland Freshwater survey in addition to their Angler's Log submission.
 The information helps our biologists better understand the various species and water systems they utilize.

 A new component of the Maryland Fishing Challenge includes invasive species reports submitted to the Angler's Log.
 Beginning during the 2013/2014 tournament, Angler's Log entries which include Blue Catfish, Northern Snakehead or Flathead Catfish, at any length in size, will be eligible for up to two prizes via a random drawing at the annual Maryland Fishing Challenge Finale.
 Fish must be kept and a photo showing the kept fish is mandatory.
 Multiple entries are allowed, but each fish can only be entered once.
 Remember, all invasive species must be dead to be entered and there is no catch and release category.
 Visit the Maryland fishing Challenge web site to read the complete set of rules.

 Eric Connolly, Youth Angler

 Michael Majcher, Recreational Angler

 - Total Reports: 1

 - View all reports by Michael Majcher →

 - View all reports by Keith Craig →